-Output: The documents anticipated in FY 2025-2026 from this element are up-to-date County Traffic Volume Mapping and any approved adjustments to the Urban Area Boundary, the Metropolitan Planning Area, and the functional classification of roadways.
+Output: The documents anticipated in FY 2026-2027 from this element are up-to-date County Traffic Volume Mapping and any approved adjustments to the Urban Area Boundary, the Metropolitan Planning Area, and the functional classification of roadways.

 Anticipated Purchases: Purchase of inventory equipment for recording management data such as GPS devices and/or video recording equipment.
 Purchase of traffic count equipment (for vehicles and bike/ped) and related software.
-Purchase of radar traffic equipment.
+Consultant fees for road inventory and pavement condition, traffic counts, and GIS modeling.